4.18 Ongoing Case Planning

 19. Ensures that all required signatures are obtained on the approved case plan including, but not limited to the following:

-1. Parent, guardian or custodian (including non-custodial parent);
+1. Parent, guardian, or custodian (including non-custodial parent);

 2. Child (if age and developmentally appropriate); Foster and adoptive parent;